Synthetixio/Synthetix-Gitbook-v3/for-developers/smart-contracts.md

   Processes ballots in batches during the Evaluation period (after epochEndDate)

-  ElectionTally needs to be extended to specify how votes are counted
+  ElectionTally needs to be extended to specify how votes are counted Should be called after all crosschain votes propogate; if called immediately when the evaluation period starts some votes have the chance of being lost

 #### resolve